mszegedy/plea/story/ch-5.md

 "…why is there even a translator idol for that here?" asked Vasilisa, barely knowing who the Mayans even were.

-"My grandmother, Anna Vasilyevna, had a small obsession with Central American civilizations," explained Sofia.
+"My grandmother, Anna Vasilyevna, had a small obsession with American civilizations," explained Sofia.
 "If we look at her part of the Ryzhaya bookshelf… yup, here we go.
 The _Codex Tezcatlipoca_," she said, unfurling a poster with some vaguely circular scribbles on it.

 "This is a Mayan book?" asked Vasilisa in wonder.